 The OAAR must receive request forms to add new courses by the date listed on the college Academic Calendar as the "census date".
 In this event no late fee is assessed and no transcript record results.
 If the student adds a course prior to the census date, the student incurs only the cost of the additional tuition and fees.
 Adds or drops past the census date must be approved by the Associate Dean for Research and Graduate Studies and incur a late add/drop fee of $50 if the action results in a net addition of semester credit hours for which the student is enrolled.

 International students must check with the Office of International Services before adding or dropping.
 Add/Drop action may adversely impact a student's legal immigration status in the United States.

-In accordance with the law and in the interest of fairness, Texas A&M University College of Dentistry has established guidelines designed to ensure the right of due process for the student.
-As they related to the College, the students' responsibilities may be classified in five broad areas, which are as follows:
+In accordance with the law and in the interest of fairness, the College of Dentistry has established guidelines designed to ensure the right of due process for the student.
+As they relate to the College, the students' responsibilities may be classified in five broad areas, which are as follows:

 - academic performance;

 - conduct associated with the College, but not directly related to academic or professional training of the student; and